Read This First

 Prompt 2: Utility Functions are often invoked by ethical utilitarians.
 Explain this usage.

-The central claim is this: In ethical utilitarianism, utility functions serve as mathematical tools to measure the well-being, happiness, or pleasure derived from different actions or outcomes.
+In plain terms: In ethical utilitarianism, utility functions serve as mathematical tools to measure the well-being, happiness, or pleasure derived from different actions or outcomes.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Utilitarianism asserts that the most ethical action is the one that maximizes the total sum of happiness or utility across all affected individuals.

 Early utilitarians such as Bentham proposed a hedonic calculus to weigh the pleasure and pain produced by actions.
-This calculus can be thought of as an early version of a utility function, assigning numerical values to pleasures and pains based on factors like intensity, duration, and certainty .
+This calculus can be thought of as an early version of a utility function, assigning numerical values to pleasures and pains based on factors like intensity, duration, and certainty.

-Utility functions in utilitarian ethics embody the principle of impartiality , where the happiness or utility of each individual counts equally toward the final calculation.
+Utility functions in utilitarian ethics embody the principle of impartiality, where the happiness or utility of each individual counts equally toward the final calculation.

 Act Utilitarianism evaluates each individual action based on whether it maximizes utility.
 Rule Utilitarianism evaluates rules or policies, arguing that following rules that maximize utility will yield better long-term results.